dsccommunity/xSCSMA/README.md

 * Fixed MSFT\_xSCSMARunbookWorkerServerSetup and MSFT\_xSCSMAWebServiceServerSetup using incorrect executable for version checking
 * Added description for new parameters at README.md
 * Remove System Center Technical Preview 5 support.
 Close issue #18
-* Fix return state of the current SendCEIPReports/SendTelemetryReports.
+* Fix return state of the current SendCEIPReports/SendTelemetryReports
+* Fix syntax at source code

 ### 1.5.0.0